Barefoot Walk Sensory Play Preschool Activity

 - Other options include bubble wrap, canvas, a furry blanket, a foam play mat.

-- Materials can be cut in different sizes and shapes to fit the space, and add interest to the activity.
+Materials can be cut in different sizes and shapes to add interest to the activity.

 Place materials with different textures end to end.

-Incorporate different movements as kids move along the sensory walk.
+Incorporate different movements as you move along the sensory walk.

-Stop on a part of the path and wiggle your toes.
+- Stop on a section of the path and wiggle your toes, or jump up and down.

-Incorporate yoga moves like the 'bear' with hands on the floor in front as you walk.
+- Incorporate yoga moves like the 'bear' - walk hands on the floor in front as you move.

 Kick off your day with this fun activity!